ankitasks1/Bisulfite-Seq-Analysis/README.md

 <code>chmod 755 fastqc</code>

 <code>./fastqc SRRaccession.fastq.gz</code>
-# Cutadapt, required by TrimHalore
+# Cutadapt, required by TrimGalore

 Check that cutadapt is installed:
 <code>cutadapt --version</code> if not